Tohidhanfi/ShikshaSathi/README.md

 # ShikshaSathi - Form Management System

-A comprehensive form management system for ShikshaSathi that collects data from three different user types and stores it in Excel format without requiring a backend server.
+A comprehensive form management system for ShikshaSathi.

+Important: Registration buttons now open Google Forms in a new tab.
+The in-page forms and offline/local Excel storage are bypassed when using Google Forms.
+See "Google Forms Navigation" below for details and how to change URLs.

 ## Features

-### 🎯 Three Registration Forms
+### 🎯 Three Registration Flows
-1. **Register as a Tutor** - For unemployed graduates to become private tutors
+1. **Register as a Tutor** → Opens Google Form
-2. **Join as a Partner School** - For schools to partner with ShikshaSathi
+2. **Join as a Partner School** → Opens Google Form
-3. **Join as a Parent/Student** - For parents and students to access tutoring services
+3. **Register as a Parent/Student** → Opens Google Form

 ### 📊 Data Storage
+- When using Google Forms: Data is collected and stored in Google Forms/Sheets per your form configuration.
-- **No Backend Required** - All data is stored locally in the browser
+- When using in-page forms (legacy option): Data can be stored locally in the browser and exported to Excel.
+This path is currently disabled by default.
-- **Excel Format** - Data is automatically formatted for Excel export
-- **Local Storage** - Data persists between browser sessions
-- **Real-time Updates** - Data is immediately available after form submission

 ### 🔧 Admin Dashboard
 - **View All Submissions** - See data from all three forms in organized tables